assareh/tfc-agent/tfc-agent-ecs/consumer/README.md

 ## Steps
 Set `dev_role_arn` to the value of output `terraform_dev_role` from the Producer workspace.
 The provided tfvars file may be used.
 (Remove .example from the file name.)

-Provide values for required variables
+Provide values for required variables.

 ## References
 * [Permissions](https://www.terraform.io/docs/cloud/users-teams-organizations/permissions.html)